211018jwa/training/recaps/week-1-recap.md

 * With regards to HTML, what is an attribute?
 * What is the difference between HTML, CSS, and JavaScript?
 * Where would we store our frontend files if we wanted to host it from our Javalin-based application?
+* What is Selenium?
+* How do we set up Selenium in order to go to Google.com?
+* What locators do we have?